Why, When and How to Use L1 in the Classroom

 4. To support nervous or beginner learners

 It can be reassuring for some learners to know that the teacher can understand them if they run into difficulties.
-This is especially useful for those learners that are young, nervous, just starting to learn a language, or at the beginning of a course.
+This is especially useful for young, nervous learners who are just starting to learn a language or are beginning a course.

 5. To prepare for a complex task